science-nature/DAPPER/README.md

 * Fix Windows bug (key listening: ncurses?)
 * Fix issue with anaconda python framework install or whatever that fucks figure interaction
 * Use inspect somehow instead of C.update_setting
+* pass name from DAC_list to tqdm in assimilator?
 * Use AlignedDict for DA_Config's repr?
 * Get good/simple local PF with reproduction of Alban's results
 * rename do_tab to tab